ZevEisenberg/mergesort.github.io/_posts/2021-08-24-creating-slick-color-palette-apis.md

 }
 ```

-Constructing themes is pretty easy.
+Constructing palettes is pretty easy.
 All you have to do is instantiate a `Color.Palette` object with a name.
-That name must match the folder name, so in my app the theme name for `Night` will be `Night` because the folder we chose for that theme was `"Night"`.
+That name must match the folder name, so in my app the palette name for `Night` will be `Night` because the folder we chose for that palete was `"Night"`.

 ---